Approved BHSFG Near-Term Initiatives

 This initiative provides up to $350,000 to pilot a credentialing structure for Direct Support Professionals (DSP), creating career advancement opportunities to help stabilize the workforce.
 An additional $200,000 will be used to enhance training for health care professionals on how to support individuals with intellectual and developmental disabilities (IDD) by sponsoring 500 spots in an IDD Health care e-learning course.

-Update as of August 2025: In spring 2024, DPHHS launched a pilot program to award bonuses to DSPs who completed tiers in a credentialing program.
-As of August 2025, approximately 81 DSPs were enrolled.
-DPHHS is currently collecting data to determine if the program improves recruitment and retention, thereby stabilizing the DSP workforce.
+Update as of November 2025: In spring 2024, DPHHS launched a pilot program to award bonuses to DSPs who completed tiers in a credentialing program.
+As of October 2025, 96 DSPs have been enrolled.
+Additionally, agreements have been extended to September 2026.

 Date Approved by Commission 04/23/24